Get insider access

 Sennheiser HD 620S

 Though they look similar, the biggest difference between the Sennheiser HD 560S and the Sennheiser HD 620S is that the former are open-back and the latter are closed-back headphones.
 As a result, the HD 560S supply a much more immersive and open passive soundstage.
 They're also lighter in weight, and they deliver a more consistent sound.
 Of course, they don't isolate noise like the HD 620S.
 The HD 620S are slightly more premium in build with a metal-reinforced headband, but they clamp tighter.
 Their fit is much more fussy and is more likely to deliver inconsistent sound.
-Overall, they deliver a fuller, but less even, bass response, though that depends on your taste.
+Overall, they provide a fuller, but less even, bass response, though that depends on your taste.

 Audio-Technica ATH-R70x